betaflight/betaflight/docs/development/Blackbox Internals.md

 damaged frame causes all subsequent interframes to be undecodable.
 Because Slow frames are written so infrequently, one missing Slow frame could invalidate minutes worth of Slow state.

-On Cleanflight, Slow frames are currently used to log data like the user-chosen flight mode and the current failsafe state.
+On INAV, Slow frames are currently used to log data like the user-chosen flight mode and the current failsafe state.

 ### Event frames: E